eisen-ai/eisen-core/README.md

 # README

-The Eisen package consists of popular datasets, model architectures, data loading functions, common image transformations, training, testing and validation work-flows which are useful when working on medical image analysis tasks
+Eisen is a package that consists of popular datasets, model architectures, data loading functions, common image transformations, training, testing and validation work-flows which are useful when working on medical image analysis tasks